poisl/pc_event_scheduler/README.rst

 Example: If you are in a small sports club, you could plan weekly games.
 Members will be able to join or cancel, so other members can see who participates in the game.
 You can plan vacation schedules, where no events will be scheduled.
+For past events you can provide event statistics to the participants.
 Last but not least you can notify users that have not accepted or canceled the event yet by email.

 Installation